ZNES-datapackages/Status-quo-2015/README.md

 ### Scope

 The spatial resolution is at NUTS 0 level, thus on the level of national states.
-Which national states (nodes) are included is defined in the config.json.
+Which national states (nodes) are included is defined in the config.toml.

 ### Build